Mark VI patrol boat: Design

 The Mark VI is 84.8 ft long, significantly longer than previous classes of Navy patrol boats.
 It has a crew of 10 sailors and can carry 8 additional personnel.
 The interior is spacious, with berthing for the crew and shock-absorbing seats for other occupants; the seats and sound deadening berthing spaces and galley allow the crew to operate in relatively high sea states while attenuating crew fatigue and risk of injury.
 The boats are fully networked with a command, control, communication and computing, surveillance and intelligence (C4SI) suite for enhanced situational awareness, survivability, and multi-mission support which includes flat screen monitors mounted throughout the ship.
 Payloads can be configured to fulfill missions ranging from mine hunting to defending against swarm boat attacks.

-Standard armament consists of two remote-controlled Mk 38 Mod 2 25 mm chain guns and six crewed M2 .50 caliber machine guns.
+Standard armament consists of two remote-controlled Mk 38 Mod 2 25mm chain guns and six crewed M2 .50 caliber machine guns.
 Depending on mission needs, gun mounts can hold M240 machine guns, M134 miniguns, and Mk 19 grenade launchers.
 The Mark VI is equipped with the MK50 Gun Weapon System (GWS), a shipboard version of the vehicle-mounted M153 CROWS remote turret that enables crewmen to use its camera and gun from the operator's station below deck.
 It is also planned to mount guided missiles such as the BGM-176B Griffin.
 Advanced lightweight armor plating is installed around key elements such as the crew compartment, engines and fuel tanks.

 The aluminum-hulled Mark VI is powered by two MTU 16V2000M94 diesel engines connected to water jets that propel it faster than 35 knot, with a maximum range of 600 nmi.
 The reconfigurable main aft cabin can hold payloads such as Navy SEAL operators or a medical facility.
 The rear deck and stern is able to launch and recover small boats, unmanned aerial vehicles (UAVs), and unmanned undersea vehicles (UUVs).
 The craft's mast lowers to decrease overall height, allowing the craft to enter amphibious ship well decks.
 Mark VI can be transported and deployed by Navy amphibious ships such as landing helicopter docks, amphibious transport docks, and landing ship docks.
 Each Mark VI cost $15 million to build.